These numbers won’t surprise you.

 Two logical SaaS retargeting campaigns you should set up for a Google PPC campaign are:

 - Approximately 40-50% of trial users never convert.

 - People who visit the pricing page are generally thinking about investing in a tool.

-Retargeting campaigns need to be monitored closely to ensure your getting that ROAS.
+Retargeting campaigns need to be monitored closely to ensure you’re getting that ROAS.

 5. Paid Social Ads

-Paid social ads are a bit harder to run than search ads because you’re playing with more variables.
+Paid social ads are harder to run than search ads because there are more variables.
 You have the visual creative to deal with alongside the written copy.

 Nonetheless, social media marketing ads can be highly effective.